 Highlights from the Crypto Neo-Banking Panel

 The panel at Consensus 2021 offered perspectives from each expert on how to better integrate crypto into the traditional banking system, as well as the potential consequences of continuing to ignore the sector.
-It’s 2021 and every financial institution on the planet is racing to figure out its Bitcoin is a digital currency (also called crypto-currency) ...
+It’s 2021 and every financial institution on the planet is racing to figure out its The term "Bitcoin" can either refer to Bitcoin the network, ...
 More strategy.
 Yet, crypto companies and consumers are still persona non grata when it comes to basic banking services like opening a checking account or transferring funds.
 As adoption of cryptocurrencies grows, and consumers demand easier forms of payment, Financial Institutions need to find safe ways to work with crypto.

 “Countries and banks can’t avoid working with crypto because consumers want it,” said attorney Hailey Lennon.
 “Everyone should be trying to learn more about how to safely regulate this space.
 Banks should focus on educating staff about crypto.”

 Safe regulations of crypto exchanges has become a priority for financial institutions as they struggle to safely meet consumer demand.